elixir-search/searchex/design/notes/adapter.md

 | events   | catalog     |
 | rawdata  | catalog     |

-If an incremental event log can not be generated, use a :digest cursor.
+If an event log can not be generated, use a :digest cursor.
 This will force the catalog and all upstream steps to be rebuilt from scratch.
 Only usable for small datasets.

 ### OTP